OnroerendErfgoed/brdrQ/docs/featurealigner.md

 * Save Geometry: Adjust the original geometry to the chosen prediction.
 * Reset Geometry: Reset the original geometry (only within a feature session, so if no other feature is selected).

+When FeatureAligner is used on a `CORRECTION_` layer from Autocorrectborders, it also updates the brdrQ workflow status:

+* `Save Geometry` sets `brdrq_state` to `manual_updated`, because a user explicitly selected and saved a predicted geometry.
+* `Reset Geometry` sets `brdrq_state` back to `to_update`, because the feature needs manual handling or review again.

 ## Parameter Guide

 ### Reference layer